tom-draper/api-analytics/README.md

 ### Delete Data

-To delete all stored data associated with your API key at any time, head to https://my-api-analytics.vercel.app/delete and enter your API key.
+To delete all stored data associated with your API key at any time, go to https://my-api-analytics.vercel.app/delete and enter your API key.